vmware-tanzu/community-edition/addons/packages/aws-ebs-csi-driver/1.6.2/README.md

 # AWS EBS CSI Driver

-This package provides cloud storage interface using [aws-ebs-csi-driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver).
+This package provides cloud storage interface driver using [aws-ebs-csi-driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver).

 ## Supported Providers

 The following tables shows the providers this package can work with.
-Other cloud provider support will be added
-in the future.

 | AWS  |  Azure  | vSphere  | Docker |
 |:---:|:---:|:---:|:---:|